leinich/ha-wordclock-esphome/README.md

 - Get time from HA instance
 - Controll color and brightness from ha
 - Controll status leds from ha with service calls
+- select between Brightness based on light or attached LDR
 - uses esphome for OTA/API
 - supports minutes LEDS